iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

  -- This one is how to do `p -> -p`.
  -- We didn't define subtraction, so let's just multiply by -1. negate p      = Const (-1) :*: p
- -- These ones are kinda the problem of `Num`...
+ -- These ones below are kinda the problem of `Num`...
- -- For this exposition, let's just pretend they don't exist. abs    = id signum = id
+ -- As much as I don't like runtime errors,
+ -- for this exposition I think the best is
+ -- to just throw an error if the user tries to use them. abs    = error "Absolute value of a Fraction is undefined" signum = error "Sign of a Fraction is undefined"
 ```

 This makes our type into a Ring and we can now use constants, `+` and `*` with it.